Aerizeon/NeosUtilities/README.md

   * Packs all child LogiX nodes under a single slot.
 * **Motion Blur Override**
   * Enables or disables Motion Blur on the currently used HeadOutputDevice
+* **Avatar Stripping Tool**
+  * Removes all non-IK components from an avatar, so it can be used as a prop in the world.

 ### Installation ###
 * Download the latest NeosSimpleUtilities.dll from [Releases](https://github.com/Aerizeon/NeosUtilities/releases)